audreyrpark/audreyrpark.github.io/_posts/2023-09-14-gis-science.md

 ---

 ## Is GIS a Science?
-I think that I've studied GIS as a tool thus far, and I'm not sure it should count as a science.
+I have mostly studied GIS as a tool thus far, and I'm not sure it should count as a science.